microsoft/copilot-metrics-dashboard/README.md

 > Team Names must be a valid JSON array, e.g. ``["team-1", "team-2]``

-GitHub API Scope define the GITHUB_API_SCOPE environment variable that can be "enterprise" or "organization".
+GitHub API Scope defines the GITHUB_API_SCOPE environment variable and can be set to either "enterprise" or "organization".
 It is used to define at which level the GitHub APIs will gather data.
 If not specified, the default value is "organization".

 1. Download the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview)
 2. If you have not cloned this repo, run `azd init -t microsoft/copilot-metrics-dashboard`.
 If you have cloned this repo, just run 'azd init' from the repo root directory.